PietroSmusi04/minimum-spanning-tree/Lisp/readme.txt

 (mst-prim graph-id vertex-id) -> NIL: this function builds a hash table containing the parent relationships between vertices, and another hash table in which to every vertex there is associated the weight of the arc which connects it to the tree.
+If the graph graph-id  is not connected, then only the connected part to Source is built.
+During and after the execution, every vertex has a vertex key, which is the weight of the arcs which connect it to the tree, and a previous vertex, which is the parent in the tree.
+If you want to check this parameters:
+(mst-vertex-key graph-id vertex-id) -> key (mst-previous graph-id vertex-id) -> previous-id

-(mst-get graph-id vertex-id) -> preorder-mst: this function returns the list of the tree arcs traversed in preorder, using the output produced by mst-prim.
+(mst-get graph-id vertex-id) -> preorder-mst: this function returns the list of the tree arcs traversed by preorder, using the output produced by mst-prim.
+The exiting arcs from a vertex are sorted by weight, and if it's the same, then they are sorted by the connected vertex name.

 2.2 EXAMPLES